 One example of this can be found in the tundra area.
 The volcanos and lava rivers aren’t just for show, they’re explorable thanks to track layouts.
 One, in particular, had me driving down a loop into a 90-degree drop into the heart of a volcano, then twist around the caldera to exit out the side.
 Nothing I can write here can help show how wild parts of the map are, you just need to drive it and experience it for yourself.

 What I slowly grew to love during the base Forza Horizon 5 was the story missions.
 The best one, though, is found in this expansion.
-The races and challenges are fun, but the narration makes it top the list.
-It’s no BS about trying to build out the Forza world more, it’s all about Hot Wheels.
+The races and challenges are fun, but the narration makes it top of the list.
+It’s no BS about trying to build out the Forza world more.
+It’s all about Hot Wheels.
 As someone who LOVED Hot Wheels growing up, it was really fun to get a detailed history lesson on something integral to my childhood.
-Each of the five challenges discussed a specific part of the brands deep history, and I honestly learned a lot too.
+Each of the five challenges discussed a specific part of the brand’s deep history, and I honestly learned a lot, too.

 Forza Horizon 5: Hot Wheels

 Forza Horizon 5: Hot Wheels has again found a way to raise the bar for the Forza Horizon franchise and, in general, DLC.
 Its speed, races, and varied tracks almost make the base game not nearly as fun to experience.